 - Technical-Vocational Programs Those making the proposal to the Curriculum Committee should conduct research based on the needs of the community and the needs of students.
 This involves the use of input from advisory committees.
 The course(s) must be listed in the current Workforce Education Course Manual (WECM). - 4.
-Initiator reports to the Curriculum Committee after having submitted the appropriate paperwork to the Committee.
-All Curriculum Committee documents are available to Committee members via the Shared Files function on Campus Cruiser. - 5.
+Initiator reports to the Curriculum Committee after having submitted the appropriate paperwork to the Committee. - 5.
 The Curriculum Committee votes approval/disapproval of new course, program, policy, or procedure. - 6.
 The Curriculum Committee chair submits the approved item to the Cabinet and to the President of Southwest Texas Junior College for approval/disapproval.